 While the report notes that the EPA intends to make a number of improvements to auditing and supervision systems, it does not undo the fact that the agency wasted almost $80,000 in FY 2012, plus whatever improper purchases the OIG didn’t catch.
 These abuses of the purchase card system are remnants of a past where there was little oversight of these programs, and they cannot be allowed to continue into the future.
 Hopefully by improving its oversight, the EPA can create a more open and transparent system for ensuring that charge cards—and taxpayer dollars—are not misused.

-Emily Binkow is a legal intern at the Project On Government Oversight.
+At the time of publication, Emily Binkow was a legal intern at the Project On Government Oversight.

 Topics: Government Accountability